gchq/MagmaCore/README.md

 ## Setup

 - To run Magma Core, run `mvn compile exec:java -Dexec.mainClass="uk.gov.gchq.magmacore.MagmaCore"`.
-This will execute the selected example method from the demo package.
-Alternatively, if you are using an IDE, you should be able to run the main method in MagmaCore.java from the editor.
-- To select which example to run, change the FusekiService.run() call in MagmaCore.java to the desired demo class in magmacore/demo.
-Each of these demos have slightly different behaviours, which are described in the code.
-- By default, this is set to the Fuseki server example, which will build and populate a Jena dataset hosted on a Fuseki server accessible at `localhost:3330/tdb`
+This will execute the fuseki example from the `demo` package.
+It will populate the database with example data if it is empty.
+The Fuseki server is accessible at `localhost:3330/tdb`
   - The dataset can then be queried via a web browser by going to `http://localhost:3330/tdb/sparql?query=SELECT ?s ?p ?o WHERE {?s ?p ?o.}`
   - This can also be done via curl on the command line using: `curl -X POST -d "query=select ?s ?p ?o where { ?s ?p ?o . }" localhost:3330/tdb/query`
+- You can also run the examples using `mvn compile exec:java -Dexec.mainClass="uk.gov.gchq.magmacore.MagmaCore" -Dexec.args=XXX` where XXX is one of:
+  - `fuseki` - same as no arguments except this does not populate the database with example data.
+  - `fuseki-populate` - same as no arguments.
+  - `remote` - connects to a local SPARQL endpoint on `http://localhost:3330/tdb`, i.e. the `fuseki` server if executed in a separate shell session.
+  - `remote-populate` - connects to a local SPARQL endpoint on `http://localhost:3330/tdb`, i.e. the `fuseki` server if executed in a separate shell session.
+It will populate the database with example data.
+  - `jena` - executes the Apache Jena database demo.
+  - `object` - executes the object database demo.
+- Alternatively, if you are using an IDE, you should be able to run the main method in MagmaCore.java from the editor.

 ## Contributing